Ernst von Weizsäcker: Post-war and trial

 After the end of the war, Weizsäcker initially remained in the Vatican City with his wife, as a guest of the Pope and a member of the diplomatic corps.
 He did not return to Germany until 1946.
 Weizsäcker was arrested on 25 July 1947 in Nuremberg and was put on trial in the Ministries Trial, also known as the Wilhelmstrasse Trial, after the location of the German Foreign Office in Berlin.
 The Ministries Trial was one of 12 trials conducted by Nuremberg Military Tribunals in the American occupation zone.
 The American military tribunals started before and finished during the Berlin Blockade confrontation with the Soviets and proceeded without participation of the Soviet Union.

 Weizsäcker's supporters claimed that he had been closely associated with the anti-Nazi resistance and a moderate force at the Foreign Office during the war.

 Weizsäcker was charged with active cooperation with the deportation of French Jews to Auschwitz, as a crime against humanity.
 Weizsäcker, with the assistance of his son, the future German President Richard von Weizsäcker, who appeared as his assistant defence counsel (Richard was a law student during the trial), claimed that he had no knowledge of the purpose for which Auschwitz had been designed and believed that Jewish prisoners would face less danger if they were deported to the East.
+In 1948 Winston Churchill referred to his prosecution as "the kind of deadly error which, in my opinion, is being committed at this time".

 In 1949, Weizsäcker was found guilty of crimes against peace, war crimes, and crimes against humanity, and sentenced to 7 years in prison.
-Winston Churchill called his sentence a "deadly error".
 The same year, the sentence was reduced to 5 years, after his conviction for crimes against peace was overturned.
 In October 1950, after 3 years and 3 months of detention, he obtained an early release from prison in Landsberg after a new examination of his case by the Legislative Affairs Office of the US High Commissioner for Germany, John J. McCloy.
 Weizsäcker subsequently published his memoirs, written in prison, in which he portrayed himself as a supporter of the German Resistance.